 Risk Management Policy

-The Alpha Omega Epsilon risk management policies are intended to assist the Sorority in reducing exposure to risks and losses by increasing risk awareness among our chapters, colonies, and members.
-The Sorority will provide educational assistance to help chapters, colonies, and members establish sound risk management practices that will minimize their exposures.
+The Alpha Omega Epsilon risk management policies are intended to assist the Sorority in reducing exposure to risks and losses by increasing risk awareness among our chapters, prospective chapters, and members.
+The Sorority will provide educational assistance to help chapters, prospective chapters, and members establish sound risk management practices that will minimize their exposures.

 Alpha Omega Epsilon members are the future of the engineering profession.
 Therefore, the Sorority is dedicated to developing the intellectual, leadership, and professional skills needed to maximize their potential and strive for their personal best.
 We are very proud of the professional nature of our Sorority.
-We expect that our chapters, colonies and members will address the area of risk management in an equally professional and proactive manner.
-Our chapters, colonies, and members must evaluate their operations in each of these areas and respond with positive and responsible actions to reduce risk and prevent losses.
-Compliance with our policy stresses the individual responsibility of each Alpha Omega Epsilon member and collectively their chapter or colony.
+We expect that our chapters, prospective chapters and members will address the area of risk management in an equally professional and proactive manner.
+Our chapters, prospective chapters, and members must evaluate their operations in each of these areas and respond with positive and responsible actions to reduce risk and prevent losses.
+Compliance with our policy stresses the individual responsibility of each Alpha Omega Epsilon member and collectively their chapter or prospective chapter.
 It is to be followed in addition to any host institution policy requirements.

 WARNING: Failure to abide by the Sorority’s Risk Management Policy will result in the loss of any insurance coverage that may otherwise be available under the Sorority's insurance.
 Failure to abide by the Risk Management Policy may also result in the following:

-- Placement of a chapter or colony on probation
+- Placement of a chapter or prospective chapter on probation

-- Suspension or revocation of a Chapter’s Charter and/or prolongation of colony status or colony disbandment
+- Suspension or revocation of a Chapter’s Charter and/or prolongation of prospective chapter status or prospective chapter disbandment

 - Placement of an individual member of the Sorority on probation